ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

    $ ansible all -a "/bin/echo hello"

 Congratulations!
 You've just contacted your nodes with Ansible.
-It's soon going to be time to: read about some more real-world cases in :doc:`intro_adhoc`, explore what you can do with different modules, and to learn about the Ansible :doc:`playbooks` language.
+It's soon going to be time to: read about some more real-world cases in :ref:`intro_adhoc`, explore what you can do with different modules, and to learn about the Ansible :ref:`playbooks <playbooks_intro>` language.
 Ansible is not just about running commands, it also has powerful configuration management and deployment features.
 There's more to explore, but you already have a fully working infrastructure!